Advances in Clinical and Experimental Medicine

 This would facilitate proper identification and traceability to their professional profile and respective institutions.

-The suggested reviewers cannot have a conflict of interest as described here:
+The suggested reviewers cannot have a conflict of interest.
+Examples of conflicts of interest include, but are not limited to: